. . .

 After the 1999 dissolution of Whiskeytown after the recording and prior to the release of their amazing swan song, Pneumonia, Ryan Adams wasted absolutely no time going back into the studio and recording his solo debut, Heartbreaker, which came out in September of 2000.

 I know that a lot of people loved loved loved Heartbreaker, but I kinda found it a disappointment.
 I think part of that was because there where a ton of Whiskeytown bootlegs floating around Napster at the time, including the still unreleased Pneumonia. — which eventually came out in May of 2001 — and the sheer audacity and variety of the music on those bootlegs utterly killed me.
-So I it out on Heartbreaker, which was mostly low-key.
+So I was a bit out on Heartbreaker, which was mostly low-key.

 So, naturally, it starts with a misdirect: the mid-60s Dylan rip-ff “To Be Young (Is To Be Sad, Is to Be High)” which somehow combines Bringing It All Back Home with the Sun Sessions, and featured an immortal chorus: